zhaozhixu/LightNet/docs/Documentation/Data-Structures.md

-Besides `ln_op_func`, there is another `ln_op_offset_func` used in some operators that hace to determine their output tensors' data address offsets according to their input tensors.
+Besides `ln_op_func`, there is another `ln_op_offset_func` used in some operators that hace to determine their output tensors' data address offsets according to some other tensors.

 Those functions all has a `ln_op_arg` as their argument, through which they can access and manipulate the operators' input tensors (`tensors_in`), output tensors